neel6762/portfolio/README.md

 - **Modern Tech Stack**: Built with Next.js 14, TypeScript, and Tailwind CSS
 - **Responsive Design**: Fully responsive layout that works on all devices
 - **Dark Mode**: Beautiful dark theme with smooth transitions
-- **Performance Optimized**:
+- **Performance Optimized**: Built with performance in mind using Next.js best practices.
-  - Next.js Image optimization
-  - Lazy loading for images
-  - Optimized image sizes
-  - Priority loading for important content
 - **Smooth Animations**: Using Framer Motion for fluid transitions
 - **SEO Friendly**: Built with Next.js for optimal search engine visibility
 - **Project Showcase**: Beautiful grid layout for displaying projects